 model.compile(loss='kl_divergence', optimizer='adam', metrics=['accuracy'])

-Step 6: Model Fitting
+Step 6: Fit and Evaluate the Model

 result = model.fit(traina, trainb, validation_data=(testa, testb), epochs=30, verbose=0)